Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 6: Issue Shares of Stock

-In exchange for money or services, the Corporation can exchange shares of stock.
+The corporation can exchange shares of stock in exchange for money or services.
 The number of shares of stock issued cannot be more than the number of authorized shares listed in the Corporate Charter.

 Step 7: Obtain an EIN